Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 “Why?
 Does everything *have* to be owned by somebody?” he asked.

 “Pretty much, yeah.
 Most news organizations run at a loss.
-The only reason anybody takes them on is to spread their---” Ava grunted as her treadmill beeped and sped up, leaving her to run up an incline. “---Their agenda,” she managed.
+The only reason anybody takes them on is to spread their - ” Ava grunted as her treadmill beeped and sped up, leaving her to run up an incline. “ - Their agenda,” she managed.

 Gabe limped along in silence while she ran, reflecting ruefully that he was still young and fit enough himself that he could ordinarily have outrun her no problem.
 He’d recovered a lot of strength and mobility during his short course of Cruezzir-D, but half his leg was permanently asleep from the nerve injury.